DSD-DBS/capella-rm-bridge/docs/source/snapshot.rst

 The snapshot is the input needed for calculating the change set and is a list of modules.
 Each module will be compared against a matching :external:class:`~capellambse.extensions.reqif.CapellaModule` from the given model.
-If no matching ``RequirementsModule`` was found this module will be skipped.
-Differences of the module snapshot and the model ``RequirementsModule`` will result in change actions according to the :ref:`declarative modelling<declarative-modelling>` syntax of capellambse.
+If no matching ``CapellaModule`` was found this module will be skipped.
+Differences of the module snapshot and the model ``CapellaModule`` will result in change actions according to the :ref:`declarative modelling<declarative-modelling>` syntax of capellambse.

 Module description
 ==================
-As previously noted: A module (or tracker) in the given snapshot equals a ``RequirementsModule`` in Capella.
+As previously noted: A module (or tracker) in the given snapshot equals a ``CapellaModule`` in Capella.
 Every module consists of 4 sections:

 .. code-block:: yaml